 Best for:

-Note: Details for the Tom Crean Heritage Trail, the Endurance Walk, and local sites may change.
-Always check the official Annascaul Walks website for the latest updates, ticket info, and route changes before planning your visit.
+Note: Always check the official Annascaul Walks website for the latest updates, ticket info, and route changes before planning your visit.

 Who Was Tom Crean?
 His Life, Exploits & Legacy

-Before setting out on the Tom Crean Heritage Trail or the Endurance Walk, it helps to understand who Tom Crean was, why he is celebrated as one of Ireland’s greatest explorers, and how his life is closely connected to the landscapes of Annascaul and the Dingle Peninsula.
+Before we dove into the Endurance Walk challenge, we spent time learning about the man behind the boots— who Tom Crean was, why he is celebrated as one of Ireland’s greatest explorers, and how his life is closely connected to the landscapes of Annascaul and the Dingle Peninsula.

 Tom Crean’s Early Life